[Column] Afghanistan: The great Asian sink hole

 China's interest in Afghanistan

-Indeed, Afghanistan is rich in minerals, like lithium, that can serve the battery industry in China.
+Indeed, Afghanistan is rich in minerals, such as lithium, that can serve the battery industry in China.

-It will take huge investments though and massive infrastructure works for China to exploit them.
+It will take huge investment though and massive infrastructure works for China to exploit them.
 The mountain passes through the Wakhan Corridor or Tajikistan are arduous.

 The first Chinese city, Kashgar, is only 850 kilometres away from potential mines in Ghazni.
-But it is a small city and the whole West of China is thinly populated.
+But it is a small city and the whole west of China is thinly populated.

 From Kashgar, it takes 4,000 more kilometres to the bustling coastal provinces.
 Iron ore, the main find, comes in huge volumes and requires railways to be modernised.
 Silicon, another promising mineral is abundantly found in China.